mroth/sseserver/README.md

 Acknowledgements
 ----------------
-A lot of the ideas for handling the connection hub in idiomatic Go originally came from cribbing from Gary Burd's [go-websocket-chat][1], but has now been modified to work with SSE instead of Websockets and to be encapsulated in a thread-safe way.
+A lot of the initial ideas for handling the connection hub in idiomatic Go originally came from cribbing from Gary Burd's [go-websocket-chat][1], but has now been modified to work with SSE instead of Websockets and to be encapsulated in a thread-safe way.